 In many cases, a team of doctors will work together with the patient to create the best treatment plan.
 Head and neck cancer specialists often form a multidisciplinary team to care for each patient.
-This team may include medical oncologists (doctors who specialize in treating cancer with medication), radiation oncologists (doctors who specialize in giving radiation therapy to treat cancer), surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck area), dentists, physical therapists, speech pathologists, mental health professionals, nurses, dietitians, and social workers.
+This team may include medical oncologists who specialize in treating cancer with medication, radiation oncologists who specialize in giving radiation therapy to treat cancer, surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists who specialize in restorative surgery to the head and neck area, dentists, physical therapists, speech pathologists, mental health professionals, nurses, dietitians, and social workers.
 It is crucial that a comprehensive treatment plan is established before treatment begins, and people may need to be seen and evaluated by several specialists before such a plan can be created.

-During surgery, a surgeon performs an operation to remove the cancerous tumor and some of the healthy tissue around it (called a margin).
+Surgery is the removal of the tumor and some surrounding healthy tissue, known as a margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The goal of surgery is to remove all of the tumor and leave negative margins, which means there is no trace of cancer in the healthy tissue.
 Sometimes surgery is followed by radiation therapy and/or chemotherapy.
-Depending on the location, stage, and pathology of the cancer, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the tissues affected.
+Depending on the location, stage, and pathology of the cancer, some people may need more than one operation to remove the cancer and to help restore the appearance and function of the affected tissues.

-Primary tumor surgery.
-The tumor and an area of surrounding tissue are removed to decrease chances that any of the cancer will be left behind.
+- Primary tumor surgery.
+The tumor and a margin of healthy tissue are removed to decrease the chance that any cancerous cells will be left behind.
 The tumor can be removed through the mouth or through an incision in the neck.
 A mandibulotomy, in which the jawbone is split to access the tumor, may also be required.

-Mandibulectomy.
-If the tumor has entered a jawbone but not spread into the bone, then a piece of the jawbone or the whole jawbone is removed.
+- Mandibulectomy.
+If the tumor has entered a jawbone but not spread into the bone, then a piece of the jawbone or the whole jawbone will be removed.
 If there is evidence of destruction of the jawbone on an x-ray, then the entire bone may need to be removed.

-Maxillectomy.
+- Maxillectomy.
 This surgery removes part or all of the hard palate, which is the bony roof of the mouth.
-Prostheses (artificial devices), or more recently, the use of flaps of soft tissue with and without bone can be placed to fill gaps from this operation.
+Prostheses (artificial devices), or more recently, the use of flaps of soft tissue with and without bone can be placed to fill gaps created during this operation.

-Neck dissection.
-Cancer of the oral cavity and oropharynx often spreads to lymph nodes in the neck, and it may be necessary to remove some or all of these lymph nodes in a surgical procedure called a neck dissection.
+- Neck dissection.
+Cancer of the oral cavity and oropharynx often spreads to lymph nodes in the neck.
+It may be necessary to remove some or all of these lymph nodes using a surgical procedure called a neck dissection.

-Laryngectomy.
-A laryngectomy (complete or partial removal of the larynx or voice box) is rarely necessary for treatment of oral or oropharyngeal cancer.
+- Laryngectomy.
+A laryngectomy is the complete or partial removal of the larynx or voice box.
 The larynx is critical to swallowing because it protects the airway from food and liquid entering the trachea or windpipe and reaching the lungs, which can cause pneumonia.
-When there is a large tumor of the tongue or oropharynx, the doctor may also need to remove the larynx to protect the airway during swallowing.
-If the larynx is removed, the windpipe is reattached to the skin of the neck where a hole, called a stoma, is made, through which the patient breathes.
-Rehabilitation is required to learn a new way of speaking.
+A laryngectomy is rarely needed to treat oral or oropharyngeal cancer.
+However, when there is a large tumor of the tongue or oropharynx, the doctor may need to remove the larynx to protect the airway during swallowing.
+If the larynx is removed, the windpipe is reattached to the skin of the neck where a hole, called a stoma or tracheostomy, is made (see below).
+Rehabilitation will be required to learn a new way of speaking.

-Gastrostomy tube.
-If cancer is inhibiting the ability to swallow, a feeding device called a gastrostomy tube is placed through the skin and muscle of the abdomen directly into the stomach.
-If the swallowing problem is temporary, a nasogastric (NG) tube (inserted through the nose, down the esophagus, and into the stomach) may be used instead of a tube into the stomach.
-Tubes placed into the stomach may also be temporary methods for maintaining nutrition until the person can safely and adequately swallow by mouth.
+- Gastrostomy tube.
+If cancer prevents a person from swallowing, a feeding device called a gastrostomy tube is placed through the skin and muscle of the abdomen directly into the stomach.
+If the swallowing problem is temporary, a nasogastric (NG) tube that inserted through the nose, down the esophagus, and into the stomach may be used instead of a tube into the stomach.
+Tubes placed into the stomach may also be temporary methods for maintaining nutrition until the person can safely and adequately swallow food taken in by mouth.

-Reconstruction.
+- Reconstruction.
 If treatment requires removing large areas of tissue, reconstructive surgery may be necessary to help the patient swallow and speak again.
-Healthy bone or tissue may be taken from other parts of the body to fill gaps left by the tumor or to replace part of the lip, tongue, palate, or jaw.
-A prosthodontist (a dental specialist with expertise in the restoration and replacement of broken teeth with crowns, bridges, or removable prosthetics [dentures]) may be able to make an artificial dental or facial part to help with swallowing and speech.
+Healthy bone or tissue may be taken from other parts of the body to fill gaps left by the tumor or replace part of the lip, tongue, palate, or jaw.
+A prosthodontist, a dental specialist with expertise in the restoration and replacement of broken teeth with crowns, bridges, or dentures, may be able to make an artificial dental or facial part to help with swallowing and speech.
 A speech pathologist can teach the patient to communicate using new techniques or special equipment.
-A speech-language pathologist can also help restore the ability to swallow in patients who have difficulty eating by mouth after surgery or after radiation therapy.
+A speech-language pathologist can also help restore the ability to swallow in patients who have difficulty eating after surgery or after radiation therapy.

 In general, surgery for oral and oropharyngeal cancer often causes swelling, making it difficult to breathe.
 It may cause permanent loss of voice or impaired speech; difficulty chewing, swallowing, or talking; numbness of the ear; weakness raising arms above the head; lack of movement in the lower lip; and facial disfigurement.
 Surgery can decrease functioning of the thyroid gland, especially after a total laryngectomy and/or radiation therapy to the area.
 Talk with your health care team beforehand about what to expect from your specific surgery and how side effects will be managed.